 Dogs - A person may not use the aid of a dog to take, chase, harm or harass deer or elk.
-Dogs may be used to pursue mountain lions from thirty (30) minutes before official sunrise to thirty (30) minutes after official sunset, and only during the open seasons listed in these regulations.
-(See page 8 for season dates and bag limits)
+Dogs may be used to pursue mountain lions from thirty (30) minutes before official sunrise to thirty (30) minutes after official sunset, and only during the open seasons listed in these regulations and proclamations.
+(See Current Hopi Hunting & Trapping Proclamations for season dates and bag limits)